3Ds Max Material ID & Multi/Sub-Object Material

 Create A Multi/Sub-Object Material

 Usually, to add a material you just go into material editor and then drag a material onto your object.
 However, if you want to just add a material to a particular face, you can’t just drag it on without the whole object material changing.
 So what you need to do instead is choose any slot in the material editor.
-The default pre-set of the material is a physical material, but we need this to be a multi/sub-object material, which you can be found by typing it in the search bar, clicking it and pressing OK.
+The default pre-set of the material is a physical material, but we need this to be a multi/sub-object material, which you can be clicking on the ‘Physical Material’ button.

 By default you get 10 empty slots.
 For the purpose of this blog we are going to use 5 materials, therefore only need 5 slots.
 However, this number can be changed according to how many materials you are using in the multi/sub-object material.

-You can now drag the first pastel blue material into the first slot – make it an instance.
+You can now drag the first pastel blue material into the first slot by dragging it on top of the word ‘none’ – a pop up will appear make sure you make the material an instance.
 We can then drag the brick material, brown glass and a grey material to the remaining slots.

 You can name the multi/sub-object material so you don’t get confused with any other multi/sub-object materials in your scene.
 Now drag the multi/sub-object material on your object.
 When you do this, each face of the object has a different material but it is random.